-Utterly perfectly ripe 2016 Cabernet Sauvignon grapes at Chateau Seguin in the end of October 2016
+Perfectly ripe Cabernet Sauvignon grapes at Chateau Seguin, October 2016

-1. Bad beginning of the spring but perfect flowering which did result in normal yield.
+1. Bad beginning of the spring but perfect flowering, resulting in average yield.

-2. Fine summer and no rain in almost 3 months, the welcome rain came in the end of September, 40-60 mm, just what vines needed.
-Sunshine, sunshine and sunshine.
+2. Fine summer and no rain in almost three months; the welcome rain came at the end of September, 40-60 mm, just what vines needed: Sunshine, sunshine, and sunshine.

-3. Harvest took over 1 month many places with big difference between day and night temperatures, allowing perfect ripeness of grapes inside and outside plus freshness and many aromas.
+3. Harvest took over one month in many places with big differences between day and night temperatures, allowing perfect ripeness of grapes inside and outside, freshness, and many aromas.

-4. All grape varietes did excellently.
+4. All grape varieties did excellently.
 High ITP (Index Total Polyphenols) like in 2010.

-1. Les Carmes Haut Brion - Manager Guillaume Pouthier says 2016 will probably be his best vintage ever here.
-2016 samples were extremely promising.
+1. Les Carmes Haut Brion - Manager Guillaume Pouthier says 2016 will probably be his best vintage.
+Barrel samples were extremely promising.

-2. Haut Bailly - many samples of 2016 juice after alcoholic fermentation, among others C.Sauvignon and Merlot from over 100 years old vines.
+2. Haut Bailly - many samples of 2016 juice after alcoholic fermentation.
+C.Sauvignon and Merlot from over 100 years old vines.
 Cellar master Gabriel Vialard has been extremely satisfied with what he has in vats/barrels!
-Maybe the best vintage for the property in last 50 years!
+The best vintage for the property in the last 50 years!

-3. Bourgneuf - also great expectations for 2016 here from Vayron family.
+3. Bourgneuf - also great expectations for 2016 from the Vayron family.

 4. Lafleur - stunning 2015 and 2014, all smiles for prospects of 2016.